 The TESTM, SE, and SM terminals are used to set up various manufacturing test conditions.
-For normal operation, the TESTM terminal should be connected to $V{DD}$ , SE should be tied to ground through a 1-k $\Omega$ resistor, while SM should be connected directly to ground.
+For normal operation, the TESTM terminal should be connected to V{DD} through a 1-k Ω resistor, SE should be tied to ground through a 1-k Ω resistor, and SM should be connected directly to ground.

-Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet, and are hardwired high or low as a function of the equipment design.
+Four package terminals are used as inputs to set the default value for four configuration status bits in the self-ID packet, and are tied high through a 1-k Ω resistor or hardwired low as a function of the equipment design.
 The PC0-PC2 terminals are used to indicate the default power-class status for the node (the need for power from the cable or the ability to supply power to the cable).
 See Table 9 for power-class encoding.
-The C/LKON terminal is used as an input to indicate that the node is a contender for either isochronous resource manager (IRM) or bus manager (BM).
+The C/LKON terminal is used as an input to indicate that the node is a contender for either isochronous resource manager (IRM) or for bus manager (BM).

-The TSB41LV04A supports suspend/resume as defined in the IEEE P1394a specification.
-The suspend mechanism allows pairs of directly-connected ports to be placed into a low power conservation state (suspended state) while maintaining a port-to-port connection between bus segments.
+The TSB41AB1 supports suspend/resume as defined in the IEEE 1394a-2000 specification.
+The suspend mechanism allows pairs of directly connected ports to be placed into a low-power state (suspended state) while maintaining a port-to-port connection between bus segments.
 While in the suspended state, a port is unable to transmit or receive data transaction packets.
-However, a port in the suspended state is capable of detecting connection status changes and detecting incoming TPBias.
-When all four ports of the TSB41LV04A are suspended all circuits except the bandgap reference generator and bias detection circuits are powered down resulting in significant power savings.
-For additional details of suspend/resume operation refer to the P1394a specification.
+However, a port in the suspended state is capable of detecting connection status changes and detecting incoming TPBIAS.
+When the port of the TSB41AB1 is suspended, all circuits except the band gap reference generator and bias detection circuit is powered down, resulting in significant power savings.
+For additional details of suspend/resume operation see IEEE 1394a-2000.
 The use of suspend/resume is recommended for new designs.

-The port transmitter and receiver circuitry is disabled during power-down (when the PD input terminal is asserted high), during reset (when the RESET input terminal is asserted low), when no active cable is connected to the port, or when controlled by the internal arbitration logic.
-The TPBias output is disabled during power-down, during reset, or when the port is disabled as commanded by the LLC.
+The port transmitter and receiver circuitry is disabled during power down (when the PD input terminal is asserted high), during reset (when the RESET input terminal is asserted low), when no active cable is connected to the port, or when controlled by the internal arbitration logic.
+The TPBIAS output is disabled during power down, during reset, or when the port is disabled as commanded by the LLC.